 Orientation sessions for 2018 will be held in late February at both the Burwood and Geelong Waterfront campuses.
 These sessions are a great opportunity to learn more about the course, and ask any questions you may have.

-The link to submit your timetable preferences for Trimester 1 2018 will appear here in early 2018.
+The link to submit your timetable preferences for Trimester 1 2018 will appear here from January 29th 2018.

 In the meantime, if you have any questions regarding timetabling, please contact Luke Barisic (firstname.lastname@example.org) in the School of Psychology.